vastbinderj/dotfiles/README.md

 This is my personal collection of dotvim files for Rails/Python dev.
-I use Supertab for code completion.
+I use Supertab for code completion and my mapleader is a ','.
 Be sure to read through the .vimrc file for key mappings, as they are set to ones which suite me best.
 I do use macvim on my personal hardware, but these work well with vim 7.2 and 7.3 on Cent OS and Ubuntu.

 ## Installation: